-- 1.1.1 The Planning and Compulsory Purchase Act 2004 as amended by the Localism Act 2011 provides the legal basis for the preparation of the Local Plan.
+- 1.1.1 The Planning and Compulsory Purchase Act 2004 as amended by the Localism Act 2011 and more recently, the Levelling-Up and Regeneration Act 2023, provides the legal basis for the preparation of the Local Plan.
 A key requirement of the 2004 Act is the need for clear and transparent programme management through the preparation of a Local Development Scheme (LDS). - 1.1.2 The purpose of the LDS is to set out the development plans documents to be produced and their programme for preparation for a three-year period.
-Guidance requires the LDS to be reviewed on a regular basis (at least every 3 years) to take account of progress and slippage on any documents and new policy issues. - 1.1.3 The current LDS was approved by the Council in July 2018.
-It set out the programme for the period 2018 to 2021. - 1.1.4 Since the LDS was approved, there has been significant progress to put in place up to date comprehensive Local Plan coverage with the development of a single plan integrating site allocations.
-There has been slippage against the milestones in the LDS as the Council has considered significant further national changes to the planning system and changed approach working towards a single plan. - 1.1.5 In light of the national planning reforms and also local circumstances and progress the Council have reviewed and updated the LDS.
-The revised LDS will cover the period 2021 to 2024.
+Guidance requires the LDS to be reviewed on a regular basis (at least every 3 years) to take account of progress and slippage on any documents and new policy issues. - 1.1.3 The current LDS was approved by the Council in July 2021.
+It set out the programme for the period 2021 to 2024. - 1.1.4 Since the LDS was approved, there has been significant progress to put in place up to date comprehensive Local Plan coverage with the development of a single plan integrating site allocations.
+There has been slippage against the milestones in the LDS as the Council has considered, significant further national changes to the planning system and changed approach working towards a single plan. - 1.1.5 In light of the national planning reforms and also local circumstances and progress the Council have reviewed and updated the LDS.
+The revised LDS will cover the period 2024 to 2026.